commercionetwork/commercio-consortium/upgrade/4.1.0-4.2.0/en/README.md

 systemctl restart commercionetworkd.service
 ```

-Now wait sitting in your office chair, rotating your thumbs, monitoring from your logs when your node crashes.
+Wait monitoring from your logs when your node crashes.

 ```bash
 journalctl -u commercionetworkd.service -f